The power of music

 - Choose our mood – Condition our mood (eg. in relation to the initiation or not of a training session in the case we are previously victims of a negative emotional event)

-- Imposing an intense and constant training rhythm – Give us a pace that otherwise, voluntarily, we probably would not reach (or we would not think of keeping constant, read Intensity of training: depends on what?)
+- Imposing an intense and constant training pace – Give us a rhythm that otherwise, voluntarily, we probably would not reach (or we would not think of keeping constant, read Intensity of training: depends on what?)

-- Learn to control times and spaces – Teach us to follow a rhythm (if we can not follow the rhythm of a piece of music, how can we think of adapting and / or imposing our own to the unstable and broken one of a good opponent?)
+- Learn to control times and spaces – Teach us to follow a reference (if we can not follow the rhythm of a piece of music, how can we think of being able to adapt to the adversaries’ one and / or impose ours)

-- Developing coordination and the muscle chain – Instinctively learn to involve all the elements of our body (read Use the body power: the muscle chain) in movements of struggle and displacement (to divide the effort or express the maximum power)
+- Developing coordination and the muscle chain – Dancing, we instinctively learn to involve all the elements of our body (read Use the body power: the muscle chain) in terms of movements of struggle and space management (to divide the effort or express the maximum power)

-Note – Someone can feel embarrassed in combining music and martial arts if not bothered by the idea of using musical genres not related to him but, in this sense, we really have to make an effort: to give up such a portentous instrument is simply silly; if we are able to suffer the pains of conditioning, the physical injuries of sparring, the constancy required by daily meditation… what can be, for a serious practitioner, to overcome such a small obstacle?
+A note by Master Kongling – Someone could feel embarrassed in combining music and martial arts if not bothered by the idea of using musical genres not related to him but in this sense, we really have to make an effort: to give up such a portentous tool is simply silly.
+If we are able to suffer the pains of conditioning, the physical injuries of sparring, the constancy required by daily meditation… what can be, for a serious practitioner, to overcome such a small obstacle?

 Which music to use in relation to our goals

-Given the great emotional influence of music is a serious mistake not to select and divide the music we want to use in areas of application.
-Starting a mixture of indistinct pieces (sad, exhilarating, etc.) means entrusting the quality of our martial preparation to chance.
+Given the great emotional influence of music, it is a serious mistake not to select and divide the genres we want to use in areas of application.
+Starting with a mixture of indistinct pieces (sad, exhilarating, etc.) means entrusting the quality of our martial preparation to chance.

 We have to create various playlists of music (as much as possible that we love):

-- With slow, calm and ambient gait – It’s adapt for meditation, slow practice of forms / sequences, standing stamina, stretching, regeneration and relaxation sessions (eg. Chinese traditional music, oriental traditional flutes, sounds of nature, etc.)
+- With slow, calm and ambient gait – It’s adapt for meditation, the slow practice of forms / sequences, for standing stamina development, stretching, regeneration / relaxation sessions (eg. Chinese traditional music, oriental traditional flutes, sounds of nature, etc.)

-- With high-speed gait – To reach the maximum explosive power and speed in “short” sessions focused on peak performances (eg. music with high BPM)
+- With high-speed gait – To reach the maximum explosive power and speed in “short” sessions focused on peak performances (eg. tracks with high BPM)